-Thinking of applying for jobs in France?
-It’s time to polish the French CV and start sending applications.
-Chances are, in France, you may be asked to send a CV in French and English.
+Want to find work in France?
+It’s time to polish the French CV and send applications.
+Chances are, in France, you will be asked to send a CV in French and English.
 The easy way to do this is to use Google Translate.
 However, building a French CV from scratch is highly praised.

 We will show you how to build a French CV.
 It will make all French recruiters say oui!